bmark01/nate_site/edits.md

 ### Management Hierarchy
 📌 **Note:**
 > Is this section necessary?
-Seems like profiles are more of a backend feature?
+Seems like profiles are more of a back-end feature?
 >
 Avoid the pitfalls of inexperienced employees having unrestricted access to all features and materials, leading to potential mishaps like accidentally deleting multiple years of customer data.